alexacallmebaka/MikuBeats/README.md

 }
 ```

 From here, all you need to do to start MikuBeats is to run the `main.py` file.
 If you feel so inclined, you can run MikuBeats as a [systemd](https://systemd.io/) service by installing the `MikuBeats.service` file onto your system.
+Depending on where you deploy MikuBeats on your system, you may have to edit this file.

 Happy listening!